Artem at Large

 The process is:

-1. Check if the level is too high and probably (70% chance) return an empty object if the level is 3, definitely if 4
+levelis too high and probably (70% chance) return an empty object if the level is 3, definitely if 4 - Randomly decide to split the space vertically or horizontally

-3. Pick a random number n up to 3 for the number of divisions to make
+nup to 3 for the number of divisions to make - Return an object with a single

 Here is the result: